 Optimizing SpotCollector's Performance

-When an incoming spot arrives from a spot source, SpotCollector displays the spot in the appropriate spot source window (unless the spot source is configured to display only announcement and talk messages), and places the spot in a first-in first-out queue.
-Spots are continously removed from this queue and processed by looking through SpotCollector's Spot Database in reverse chronological order to see if there's already an Entry for the spotted station in the spotted mode near the spotted frequency.
+When an incoming spot arrives from a spot source , SpotCollector displays the spot in the appropriate spot source window (unless the spot source is configured to display only announcement and talk messages), and - if it's not an exact duplicate of a recently-received spot - places the spot in a first-in first-out queue.
+Spots are continuously removed from this queue and if they survive Pre-Filtering are processed by looking through SpotCollector's Spot Database in reverse chronological order to see if there's already an Entry for the spotted station in the spotted mode near the spotted frequency.
 It keeps looking until

 - it finds an existing Spot Database Entry for the station, in which case it updates that Entry